rok/rok.github.io/_posts/2017-10-26-jupyterhub-for-teamwork-on-aws.md

 # The need

-I ocnasionaly need a reliable, secure and sharable jupyter(hub) installation.
+I occasionally need a reliable, secure and sharable jupyter(hub) installation.
 The combination of the three requires a bit of thought and sysadmin maintenance later on.
-My wishlist is usually: https connection, authentication for multiple users and maintainable python virtual environments.
+My wish list is usually: https connection, authentication for multiple users and maintainable Python virtual environments.

 # The implementation

-* As I do this just enough to forget what I did the last time I wanted the whole proces scripted.
+* As I do this just enough to forget what I did the last time I wanted the whole process scripted.
 I chose Cloudformation due to the fact deployments can easily be deleted with another command.
 * The script implements a JupyterHub installation on EC2 machine.
 Supervisord restarts JupyterHub on machine restart.
-* TODO: kernels other than python3 in seperate virtualenvs.
+* TODO: kernels other than python3 in separate virtualenvs.
 * TODO: easy user management.

 # The How-To